ed-freitas/ps-projects-audition/tasks.md

 pip3 install PyPDF2
 ```

 Both do the same job.
-Once the library has been installed, we can start writing our script.
+Once the library has been installed, we can start.

 ## Task 2: Import the required modules
 Let’s start by importing the modules and libraries that our script will require, which we can see in the listing below.